define objects for a host information profile (HIP). HIP objects

 one thing, such as the presence of a particular type of required

-client OS.
-With this approach, you have the flexibility to create
+specific endpoint OS.
+With this approach, you have the flexibility

 To create a HIP object, click